 Attachment Theory 101: Your Guide to Avoidant Attachment Style

-If you speak to any relationship counsellor to list some of the most important factors in a relationship, it is likely that most will identify ‘attachment style’ as a key factor.
+If you speak to any relationship counselor to list some of the most important factors in a relationship, it is likely that most will identify ‘attachment style’ as a key factor.
 Our attachment style is determined by our early experiences, and a huge body of research exists to demonstrate that it affects our entire lives - including relationships, friendships and mental health.

-What are some signs of avoidant attachment?
+What are some signs of Avoidant attachment?

-If you’re in a relationship with someone you feel might be avoidantly attached, or if you feel you might have this attachment style, you might be experiencing some of the following:
+If you’re in a relationship with someone you feel might be Avoidantly attached, or if you feel you might have this attachment style, you might be experiencing some of the following:

 - Challenges with approaching and resolving conflict (preferring to keep quiet and let things resolve themselves).